Frosinone Calcio: From third tier to Serie A

-On 29 May 2017, Frosinone lost the semifinal promotion playoff against Carpi, remaining in Serie B.
+On 29 May 2017, Frosinone lost the semi-final promotion playoff against Carpi, remaining in Serie B.

 On 16 June 2018, Frosinone was promoted to Serie A for the second time in their history, defeating Palermo 2–0 at home to win 3–2 on aggregate in the promotion play-off finals after a 2–1 loss in the first leg.
 They were relegated back to Serie B after one season at top level.
 In their first season back in Serie B, Frosinone missed out on promotion after losing in the playoff final to Spezia.

-On 25 May 2019, Frosinone was relegated again after having a bad season, and on their last matchday they tied 0–0 against Chevo Verona.
+On 25 May 2019, Frosinone was relegated again after having a bad season, and on their last matchday they tied 0–0 against Chievo Verona.

 After 4 years of remaining in Serie B, on 19 May 2023, Frosinone were promoted to Serie A after being leaders on Serie B, and winning 3–2 against Ternana on they last matchday, and even beating Napoli 4–0 in the round of 16 of the Coppa Italia.
 In the 2023–24 Serie A season, Frosinone finished 18th on the table and were relegated back to Serie B.

 In the 2024–25 Serie B season, Frosinone originally placed 16th out of 20th, and thus would've had to play in the relegation play-out against Salernitana.
 However, following the deduction of points from Brescia due to financial issues, Frosinone were spared from relegation play-out as a result, and placed 15th, allowing them to remain in Serie B.